Peptara LabsPEPTARA LABS

 What the research actually shows about side effects

 In clinical trials, the most common side effects of GLP-1 peptides are predictable and usually mild.
-Nausea sits at the top of the list, affecting somewhere between 20 and 45 percent of patients depending on the drug and dose.
+Nausea sits at the top of the list, affecting somewhere between 20 and 45 percent of participants depending on the drug and dose.
 Constipation, fatigue, and reduced appetite (which is, of course, the point) round out the top complaints.

 The side effects most people fear (pancreatitis, thyroid cancer, kidney damage) are rare.
 In the SURPASS-2 trial, pancreatitis occurred in less than half a percent of tirzepatide users, and the rate wasn't statistically different from placebo.
 Thyroid C-cell tumors have shown up in rodent studies but have not been confirmed as a human risk in long-term trials.
 Kidney function tends to stay stable in healthy users, though dehydration from severe nausea can stress the kidneys temporarily.